go to my first illustrated ebook of poetry

 With your right hand reach inside,

-exorcize the demons of your bet~
+exorcise the demons of your bet.

 We know too well you traded hell